QiaozheZhang/QiaozheZhang.github.io/index.md

 These days, I am mostly drawn by three interrelated directions: model compression and capacity, generalization, and robustness.
 These aspects are central to efficiency, reliability, and interpretability of deep learning, and I am especially interested in developing theoretical tools that help us better understand the trade-offs between them.

+<span style="color:red;">I am open to academic collaborations, feel free to get in touch if you are interested.</span>

 <!-- News -->

 # Publications